AhanShankar/coco/README.md

 # Smart home display
 Display the temperature, along with other things on a sleek UI.
-Switch to a live camera feed, on button press.
+Switch to a live camera feed on motion detection

 <img width="2553" height="1557" alt="Screenshot 2025-09-25 132502" src="https://github.com/user-attachments/assets/a085b462-1a1a-46bc-b851-4ddb0d36e7dc" />